Fear (1990 film)

 Fear is a 1990 American thriller/horror/suspense film.
 It is directed by Rockne S. O'Bannon and stars Ally Sheedy, Pruitt Taylor Vince, Michael O'Keefe, Lauren Hutton, Keone Young, Stan Shaw, Dean Goodman, Don Hood and Jonathan Prince.
+Sheedy plays a psychic police consultant who discovers that the latest serial killer she is helping police track is also a psychic, one who takes sadistic pleasure in making her share in the fear his victims experience.